 The conference seeks to present ideas, examples, and projects related to leadership in a changing world.
 Topics are likely to include: expert advice and/or successful practices relating to Common Core; digital textbooks; school reform; tablet devices for teaching, learning, and productivity; social networking; professional development; "flipped" classrooms; digital citizenship and literacies; global collaboration; stakeholder and digital communication; and much more!

-The Call for Proposals for the conference opens in January HERE.
+The Call for Proposals for the conference opens on Monday, December 16th, 2013 HERE.
 Presenters can submit proposals for general sessions focused on one of the five strands above.
-While the final deadline for submissions is March 15th, 2013, presenters will be notified of acceptance on a rolling basis starting February 1st, 2012.
+While the final deadline for submissions is March 15th, 2014, presenters will be notified of acceptance on a rolling basis starting February 1st, 2014.
 There is a motivation for early submission and acceptance, as presenters schedule their own presentation times as a part of the process and the options become more limited as time goes on.

 As a conference that is focused on being participatory, we encourage new presenters as well as more experienced ones to submit to present.